tcarcao/lite-bank/README.md

 # lite-bank: A lite traceable, scalable and well though bank
 This project builds a bank with account opening and get operations and with money transfer operations.

-To achieve this a system built with CQRS pattern along with EventSourcing to allow the traceability, scalability, transactional problems.
+To achieve this a system built with CQRS pattern along with EventSourcing to allow the traceability, scalability, and solve common transactional challenges in an asynchronous way.

 ## Decision log